DNKonanov/snapper-man-test/docs/source/usercases.rst

 a lot of sequences with confidence level lower than 500.
 If we consider graphical outputs for most these motifs we will not see a significant signal shifts but there is one more thing that helps to ensure that they are not actual motifs.
 According to REBASE, short methylation motifs 1) do not contain individual non-degenerate bases surrounded by 'N' and 2) should contain at least 4 non-'N' bases.
 Motifs NANGGTN, NCNGGTTN, NGGNCN, NCNTCN, NGANTN, NTNTCN do not satisfy the first rule, while NATAN do not satify the second rule so all these motifs should be removed.
-NGGATC is an occasionally appered submotif for GATC and should be removed too.
+NGGATC is an occasionally appeared submotif for GATC and should be removed too.
 GGTGC motif has the lowest confidence level but a stable signal shift in the NNNNNNGGTGCNNNN varant.

 .. image:: images/TP_GGTGC.png